metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/mh_2lineplots.png" align = "center" alt="mh_2lineplots" width="900"/>

-I'll tend to use `sd` for its greater consistency and utility to describe the underlying win fraction distributions.
+Again, I'll tend to use `sd` as it's more useful to describe the underlying win fraction distributions being plotted.

 # What if the player doesn't always switch?

-Let's now observe the impact of player switch frequency, or how often the player switches from their initial door selection.
+Next, let's observe the impact of changing the player switch frequency, or how often the player switches from their initial door selection.
 As mentioned, this is set by passing the decimal switch frequency to the `doorswitch` argument, which then parses player choice for each iteration from a weighted binomial distribution.

-Let's run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%.
-I'll store the results data in `ldat` and plots in `plist`, then show the results in a composite plot.
-For the plot, note that I've set the x- and y-axis ranges in `getlineplot` to be identical for the 10 results plots to make visual comparison somewhat easier.
+I'll run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%.
+I'll then store the results in `ldat` and the plots in `plist`.
+For the results plot, I've set identical x- and y-axis ranges in `getlineplot` to aid with visual comparison.

 ```
 # get fwin dist across ndoors